DerpyFirework/DeployableAeroSurfaces/Readme.txt

-Deployable Control Surface Plugin for Kerbal Space Program 1.1.2 by DerpyFirework
+Deployable Aero Surface Plugin for Kerbal Space Program 1.2.2 by DerpyFirework

-This plugin contain a single PartModule to prevent control surfaces from working based on an animation state or any other module implementing IScalarModule.
-This plugin applies to ALL ModuleControlSurface and ModuleAeroSurface on the part.
+This plugin contain a single PartModule to prevent aerodynamic surfaces from working based on an animation state or any other module implementing IScalarModule.

 Use:

 MODULE
 {
-	name = ModuleDeployableCtrlSrf
+	name = ModuleDeployableCtrlSrf or ModuleDeployableLiftSrf
 	DeployModuleIndex = 0 //Index of module implementing IScalarModule DeployModulePos = 1 //Position (0 or 1) of animation considered deployed.
 Part spawns at 0.
 }